 Malta, as has been stated repeatedly, played a crucial role in nurturing Christianity in its formative stages.
-Built from 1696–1705, this baroque Catholic Church has paintings and is dedicated to St. Paul the apostle.
-It has engravings, artworks, and frescoes, all which are beautiful.
+Built from 1696–1705, this baroque Catholic Church has paintings and is dedicated to St. Paul, the apostle.
+It has engravings, artworks, and frescoes, all of which are beautiful.

 If you find the time, detour to the church and spend some of your time at the facility.
 Take some photos and keep them with you.
 You will also get to ask questions from the tour guides and learn the rich Christian past of Malta.

 Gaze at the Grand Harbour from the Lower Barrakka Gardens

 The Grand Harbour is the busiest and by far the most significant facility of Malta.
-As explained above, the harbor is also great to behold over and above merely facilitating the loading and off-loading cargo.
-The Lower Barrakka Gardens offer you a great vantage point to view the harbor.
+As explained above, the harbor is also great to behold over and above, merely facilitating the loading and off-loading cargo.
+The Lower Barrakka Gardens offer you a high vantage point to view the harbor.

 It is also a small park that has several gardens, flowers, sculptures, and monuments.
-You will also have a chance to capture nice photos and relax from your congested schedules.
+You will also have a chance to capture lovely photos and relax from your full schedules.
 Take some time off to relax as well while here.

 Take some time off at the St. Paul’s Catacombs

 Apostle Paul was not buried in Malta.
 However, he has a catacomb that is wholly dedicated to him.
 The St. Paul catacomb, which is located in Malta is the one.
 It is an expansive Roman burial complex which mainly served as the resting place of early persecuted Christians.

 It is mainly underground and is also rich in history.
 You definitely do not want to miss out on it.
-Your visit to the place will add history and quench your curiosity for past knowledge.
+Your visit to the place will add account and quench your curiosity for prior knowledge.
 You definitely want to capture snapshots of the area.

 Photograph the Rotunda of Mosta

 One last silent reminder of Malta’s Christian past is the Rotunda.
 This is basically a neoclassical church that has a famous dome.
 It is dedicated to the Assumption of Mary.
-A visit to the rotunda shall get to familiarize you with the great Christian past of the nation of Malta.
+A visit to the rotunda shall get to familiarize you with the tremendous Christian past of the nation of Malta.